 The research shows that empathy is partly innate and partly learned.
 Everyone can improve, however.
 Here are eight ways to strengthen your own empathy:

 1. Challenge yourself.
 Undertake challenging experiences which push you outside your comfort zone.
 Learn a new skill, for example, such as a musical instrument, hobby, or foreign language.
 Develop a new professional competency.
-Doing things like this will humble you, and humility is a key enabler of empathy.
+This will give both give you a new skill AND a deeper sense for how others may struggle at things you’re already very good at.
+It will humble you, and humility is a key enabler of empathy.

 3. Get feedback.
-Ask for feedback about your relationship skills (e.g., listening) from family, friends, and colleagues—and then check in with them periodically to see how you’re doing.
+Ask for feedback about your relationship skills (e.g., listening) from family, friends, and colleagues—and then check in with them periodically to see how you’re doing: “I’m trying to improve my listening skills and I’ve love to periodically get some feedback from you about how I’m doing and if I’m improving.”

 4. Explore the heart not just the head.
 Read literature that explores personal relationships and emotions.
 This has been shown to improve the empathy of young doctors.